EB-5 investment amounts and costs

 Can I afford it?

-EB-5 is an investment program that requires an investment of $800,000, not counting additional costs for attorney services, project administration fees, and petition filing fees.
-The return on investment in a reliable project is usually minimal, and the period of capital remaining in the project can reach several years.
-Early withdrawal of capital from the project is usually impossible, and is fraught with a refusal to issue a green card and the loss of incurred expenses.
+EB-5 is an investment program that requires an investment of $800,000, not counting additional costs for attorney services, project administrative fees, and filing fees.
+The return on investment in a low-risk project is usually minimal (0.25-0.5%), and your investment will be locked up in project for several years.
+Early withdrawal of capital from the project is usually impossible, and is fraught with denial of EB-5 petition or loss of green card and overhead costs.

 Step 3

-One of the most important aspects of the EB-5 program is to document the legal origin of your investments.
-Whether it is your earnings, dividends, the sale of an asset, or gifts or loans from friends or family members, you must be able to prove the legal origin of all capital invested.
+One of the most important aspects of the EB-5 program is to document the legal source of the invested capital.
+Whether it is your salary income, dividends, sale of asset, gifts or loans from friends or family members, you must be able to prove the legal origin of all capital invested.
+In case of loaned or gifted capital your grantor will have to prove the same.

 • Stage 2.
-Preparing a petition and choosing a project
+Preparation of petition and choosing EB-5 project

 Step 1

-Contract with an immigration lawyer and prepare a source of funds
+Retain immigration lawyer and prepare source of funds

-Choose an immigration attorney with experience in EB-5, sign a contract with him.
-The attorney will begin reviewing your case by reviewing your documents.
-At this stage, you will be required to provide supporting documents, the entire process can take from a few weeks to a few months depending on how difficult it is to trace the source of funds
+Choose an immigration attorney with experience in EB-5, retain him.
+Attorney will start preparing your case and review your documents.
+At this stage, you will be required to provide supporting documents, the entire process can take from a few weeks to a few months depending on how difficult it is to trace the source of funds of your capital.

 Step 2

-In parallel with Step 5, choose the most reliable EB-5 project.
-We will help you with this by conducting the necessary audit of the capital structure, job creation model, analysis of legal documents.
-As soon as you decide to participate in the project, sign the documents for participation in the project.
-Remember, your immigration lawyer has no right to recommend any investment projects to you.
+In parallel with Step 5, choose a conservatively structured EB-5 project.
+We will help you by auditing project's capital structure, job creation model, legal documents, etc. As soon as you decide to invest in the project, sign subscription documents.
+Remember, it is unethical for your immigration attorney to refer any investment projects to you.

 Step 3

-Once the process of confirming the source of capital is completed, you will be able to sign the documents to participate in the project and transfer the investment amount to the project escrow account.
+Once the process of confirming the source of capital is completed, you will be able to sign the documents to invest in the project and wire the investment amount to the project's escrow account.
 In some cases, the RC allows the transfer of the investment in several stages.
-The escrow agent usually allows the transfer of capital to the project after confirming the investor's petition to the Immigration Service.
+The escrow agent usually allows the transfer of capital after filing confirmation of your petition to USCIS.

 Step 4